augmentedperception/cvpr2025/index.md

 ## When and Where
-June 12th - 9.00am CDT - Room 201B (Subject to change!), Music City Center, Nashville TN.
+June 12th - 9.00am CDT - Room 201B, Music City Center, Nashville TN.

 ## Program